-These presentations (dates to be announced) will mark the first occasion on which the Old Tote Company has extended its operations outside Sydney.
+These presentations (dates to be announced) will mark the first occasion on which the Old Tote Company has extended its operations outside a show is a hit or a flop.

+Sydney.

 Discussions are in progress to explore the possibilities of early production in other cities of this excoriating expose of two derelict American marriages, a play which has stirred many critics to rank Albee as high in drama history as Eugene O'Neill.